-The fantasy may be saying “I do” amid an expansive vineyard, but in fact many wineries aren’t able to get permitted to hold weddings, so the options are somewhat limited in Napa for the actual ceremony and reception.
+The fantasy may be saying “I do” amid an expansive vineyard, but in fact, many wineries don't have permits to hold weddings, so the options are somewhat limited in Napa for the actual ceremony and reception.
 However, there are more than a few beautiful hotel options along with probably hundreds for the rehearsal or welcome dinner (wineries will happily do these; essentially a white dress can’t be spotted amid vines), which for a destination wedding can be equally as lavish or thoughtful since all the guests who’ve traveled will be attending.
-Additionally, since it’s California, the weather nearly year-round is lovely, with events happening that incorporate both indoor and outdoor space comfortably during all 12 months (that’s what heat lamps are for!).
+Additionally, since it’s California, the weather is lovely nearly year-round, with events happening that incorporate both indoor and outdoor space comfortably during all 12 months (that’s what heat lamps are for!).

-In Napa’s quaint St. Helena there’s the new boutique stunner Las Alcobas Napa Valley, a five-star Luxury Collection hotel that has charm to spare in its original (but renovated, of course) 1907 digs, with wraparound white porch, stained glass panels and original colonnades.
-(It’s the perfect site for a cocktail reception post-ceremony.)
+In Napa’s quaint St. Helena there’s the new boutique stunner Las Alcobas Napa Valley, a five-star Luxury Collection hotel that has charm to spare in its original (but renovated, of course) 1907 digs, with a wraparound white porch, stained glass panels, and original colonnades (it’s the perfect site for a cocktail reception post-ceremony).
 Beringer vines line the “backyard,” backdropped by the lawn and oftentimes misty-topped Spring Mountain, which most of the plush, soothing guest rooms face.
 Ceremonies can happen there or inside the Acacia Barn, where up to 125 can sit for dinner—there’s even a kitchen inside if you want to have an interactive live cooking demo for the first course.
-For an intimate affair, book a junior suite with a balcony large enough to hold 15 for a reception, and follow with an over-the-top dinner at Acacia House.
+For an intimate affair, book a junior suite with a balcony large enough to hold 15 for a reception and follow with an over-the-top dinner at Acacia House.
 Acclaimed chef Chris Cosentino is behind every wedding menu on the property.

 For the rehearsal or welcome dinner, there’s nowhere more beautiful—or tasty—than Round Pond.
-If you don’t choose to arrange your event at the expansive winery-cum-olive farm, do yourselves a favor and book their farm-to-table brunch.
-For the main celebration, wine and hors d’oeuvres precede a five-course, wine-paired feast (they’re known for beautiful cabernets) in one of many areas of the estate, even the vineyards.
+If you don’t choose to arrange your event at the expansive winery and olive farm, do yourselves a favor and book its farm-to-table brunch.
+For the main celebration, wine and hors d’oeuvres precede a five-course, wine-paired feast (it's known for beautiful cabernets) in one of the many areas of the estate, even the vineyards.

 As far as Sonoma, it’s scattered with gorgeous rustic barns, which is perhaps the most idyllic wine-country wedding vision.
 It’s also home to quirkier options, such as the Astro Motel in Santa Rosa, a hip and colorful 34-room motel that opened in 2018 after a remodel of a 1963 motor lodge.
-If midcentury modern is more your vibe, the Astro is the perfect choice, since it’s an ideal size for buyouts (rooms start at $160/night) and has a picturesque interior courtyard garden that’s wedding-ready.
+If mid-century modern is more your vibe, the Astro is a perfect choice since it’s an ideal size for buyouts and has a picturesque interior courtyard garden that’s wedding-ready.